ljpilot33/LeewayHertz_AI-Company/README.md

 * How did the idea for the company (or project) come about?

 * How is the company funded?
+Corporate Funded

-Corporate Funded;2515 investors How much funding have they received?
-18.6B
+* How much funding have they received?
+18.6B;2515 investors

 ## Business Activities